Day Campus Program Scholarships

-Diamond Resorts Gaylord Perry Annual Scholarship- This annual scholarship was established by Diamond Resorts and Limestone alumnus Mike Flaskey, CEO as a tribute to and in honor of Gaylord Perry, Limestone College’s first baseball coach.
-One annual scholarship award may be offered per year to a qualifying freshman, sophomore, junior, or senior class student who is a member of the Limestone College Baseball Team.
+Diamond Resorts Gaylord Perry Annual Scholarship- This annual scholarship was established by Diamond Resorts and Limestone alumnus Mike Flaskey, CEO as a tribute to and in honor of Gaylord Perry, Limestone University’s first baseball coach.
+One annual scholarship award may be offered per year to a qualifying freshman, sophomore, junior, or senior class student who is a member of the Limestone University Baseball Team.
 The recipient will be recommended by the Head Baseball Coach.

 The Katherine Pfohl Music Scholarship - First awarded in 1984, this scholarship is designated for a student majoring in voice or choral music education and was established by Elizabeth Smith Acree, a graduate of the class of 1942.
 The scholarship honors Miss Katherine Pfohl, a 1935 graduate of Limestone who was a member of the music faculty for fifteen years.